tum-fml/vda5050_connector/README.md

 [ INFO] [1656490735.894266591]: Using v2 for parameter ~AGV_Data/majorVersion
 ```
 The output gives you an overview over all parameters read from the config file, so you can check if everything is as you want it.
-Is some parameters are not readable or not found in the parameter server, there is a warning output.
-Please check if you have a typo in your config file
+If any parameters are not readable or not found in the parameter server, there is a warning output.
+Please check if you have a typo in your config file.

 ## Configuration Options
 * Connection